 Self-evaluation (article 36 of the Regulations of the Board of Directors): "The Board of Directors shall dedicate the first meeting of the year to an assessment of its operation during the previous financial year, evaluating the quality of its work, assessing the effectiveness of its regulations, and if appropriate, correcting those aspects that were found not to be functional.
 Furthermore, the Board of Directors shall assess the performance of its duties through the Chairman of the Board of Directors and the senior executive of the company, based on the report issued by the Appointments and Compensation Committee, as well as the operation of the Board of Directors Committees, based on their reports".

-The evaluation process is currently based in a questionnaire addressed to each of the directors as well as in telephone interviews or specific face to face meetings with the Chairman of the Board.
-The results of the same are reported to the Board in the first session of the next exercise.
-The Board of Directors has decided to continue with the internal self-evaluation, but every year it considers the possibility to be assisted by an external in the future, not done yet considering the recent changes in the composition as well the good existing dynamics.
-In any case, with the aim of continuously improving, the Chairman of the Board requested the Legal Management of the Group the review of the questionnaire in view of current standards and therefore, the Board has updated and extended the scope of the questionnaire (including, for example, more queries in respect of ESG and non-financial issues), as well as its format (using an online questionnaire through the board portal).
-In the 2020 exercise, questions have been added about management during the COVID-19 crisis.
+During the 2021 and 2022, an external evaluation of the Board of Directors was carried out by Spencer Stuart.
+This evaluation included a confidential questionnaire addressed to each Director, as well as telephone interviews and specific face-to-face meetings with each director.
+The results of the evaluation processes were reported to the Appointments and Remuneration Committee, which dedicated several sessions (before sharing the Results with the Board of Directors in full).
+At the first meeting of the Board of Directors in 2022, the agenda included the presentation of the Evaluation Report by the external advisor and the analysis by the Board of Directors.
+Additionally, an evaluation of the chairman and CEO has been carried out, respectively led by Mrs. Damesin (as Chairman of the Appointments and Remuneration Committee) and by Mr. Cole as chairman of the Board (and interim chair of the A&C).

 Removal (article 17 of the Regulations of the Board of Directors).
 Directors shall be removed from their post once the term for which they were appointed has lapsed or when so is decided by the General Shareholders' Meeting pursuant to the powers conferred upon them by law and in the by-laws, with no need for said decision to be included in the agenda of the General Shareholders' Meeting.
 The Board of Directors shall not propose the removal of any independent Director before the end of the statutory term for which they have been appointed, except where the Board of Directors considers that sufficient grounds for such action exist, based on a report by the Appointments and Remuneration Committee.
-In particular, sufficient grounds will be deemed to exist when the Director has failed to fillfill the duties of its position or is affected by one or more of the circumstances that would have prevented its appointment as an independent Director, in accordance with applicable legal provisions
+In particular, sufficient grounds will be deemed to exist when the Director has failed to fulfil the duties of its position or is affected by one or more of the circumstances that would have prevented its appointment as an independent Director, in accordance with applicable legal provisions.